habiba2811/NodeJSPureAPI/README.md

 ## CI/CD Pipelines

-CI/CD pipelines have been set up to automate the build, test, and deployment processes for both branches, ensuring continuous integration and delivery.
+CI/CD pipelines have been set up to automate the build, and deployment processes for both branches, ensuring continuous integration and delivery.

 ### file-db Branch